horsemaker/neogcamp-levelZero-only-concepts/lecture-1-introduction-to-cli/README.md

     <pre>var userName = "user"; </pre>
 -  When to use var, let, and const?
     1. <code>var</code> <br />
-    It can be global/functional scoped and it is used for variables which need to be re-declared and updated.
+    It can be global/functional scoped and it is used for variables that need to be re-declared and updated.
     2. <code>let</code> <br />
-    It is block scoped and can be updated but not re-declared.
+    It is block-scoped and can be updated but not re-declared.
     3. <code>const</code> <br />
-    It is also block scoped but it can't be updated or redeclared.
+    It is also block-scoped but it can't be updated or redeclared.
 ### CamelCase
 -  Camelcase is used preferably as naming convention in Javascript.
 - Example: <code>userName, getPrice, etc.</code>